 Question #2 asked the community to approve $7 million in funding to add air conditioning in the eight buildings that currently do not have it.
 That would allow every school to provide the same climate-controlled learning environment for students and staff.
 Hence, a total of $98.5 million will be requested from the community.

 The Fond du Lac School District is extremely grateful for the enormous community support that will lead to a most exciting future in the District and greater community!
-Both referendum questions were approved by voters on April 2, 2019, and that support will help us transform the District for kids, staff, families, and the community for decades to come.
+Voters approved both referendum questions on April 2, 2019, and that support will help us transform the District for kids, staff, families and the community for decades to come.